 But which part of the body do you have to moisturize for winter?
 Is it just the limbs?
 In this post, I share the areas that are easily overlooked when you’re packing skincare toiletries for winter.

 Ps: This guide is only for temperatures from 0 to 10.
 If you’re going to places with subzero temperatures, research deeper elsewhere!

-You’ll definitely get dry skin in winter.
-The more light-weight, liquid face moisturizer you use at home will not be good enough for winter.
-A cream-based moisturizer with thicker texture would be better for winter.
+You’ll definitely get very dry skin in winter.
+A light-weight, liquid-based face moisturizer will not be good enough for winter.
+For me, I prefer a cream-based moisturizer with thicker texture when I’m on a winter trip.